Kufre-eyen/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the command chown changes the owner of the file
+the command touch hello creates an empty file called hello